cksystemsteaching/selfie/book.md

 All instructions obviously entail control flow but not necessarily data flow.
 Those that do not are called control-flow instructions of which we see examples below.
 The beauty of RISC-U instructions is that, when executed, they make the CPU change at most two 64-bit machine words: the `pc` and at most one 64-bit register or one 64-bit machine word in memory.
 That's all!

 In order to see how immediate values that do not fit into 12 bits can be used to initialize a register, we introduce the `lui` instruction where `lui` stands for *load upper immediate*.
-It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value `imm`, into the *upper* part of a 64-bit register `rd` and reset the *lower* part.
+It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value, into the *upper* part of a 64-bit register and reset the *lower* part.
 Here, the lower part are bits 0 to 11 and the upper part are bits 12 to 63 where bit 0 is the LSB and bit 63 is the MSB.
-Remember, computer scientists usually count from 0, not 1, and bits from right to left.
-The RISC-V ISA specification of the `lui` instruction looks like this:
+Remember, computer scientists usually count from 0, not 1, and bits, like decimal digits, from right to left.
+Since we are now able to read RISC-V ISA specifications of instructions, here is what the specification of the `lui` instruction looks like:

 `lui rd,imm`: `rd = imm * 2^12; pc = pc + 4` with `-2^19 <= imm < 2^19`

 Similar to the `addi` instruction, the immediate value `imm` is sign-extended to 64 bits before doing anything else.
 Then, the CPU performs `rd = imm * 2^12`.
 The multiplication operation by 2^12^ effectively *shifts* the bits of the sign-extended immediate value by 12 bits to the left, that is, from bit 0 to bit 12, to make room for the signed 12-bit immediate value of a subsequent `addi` instruction.
 We see that in just a moment.

 In computer science *bitwise shifting* is a standard operation.
-Left-shifting adds 0s at the right end of a number, also called *logical left shift*.
+Left-shifting adds 0s at the right end of a binary number, also called *logical left shift*.
 With right-shifting, there is the choice of adding 0s or 1s at the left end.
 Just adding 0s at the left end is called *logical right shift*.
-Adding 1s, if the MSB, that is, the sign bit is 1, and otherwise 0s, is called *arithmetic right shift* because it preserves the sign of the shifted number.

-In any case, we only need logical left and logical right shift...
+Adding 1s, if the MSB, that is, the sign bit is 1, and otherwise adding 0s, is called *arithmetic right shift* because it preserves the sign of the shifted binary number.
+In any case, we only need logical left and logical right shift but not arithmetic right shift.

+Interestingly, multiplying and dividing binary numbers with powers of base 2, such as the above 2^12^, mimics exactly bitwise left and right shifting, respectively.
+By the way, left and right shifting also works with decimal numbers, but using powers of base 10 rather than base 2, of course.
+In order to keep our notation as simple as possible, we avoid using dedicated bitwise shifting instructions and operators even though they exist.
+RISC-V, for example, features `sll` and `srl` instructions for bitwise logical left and right shifting, respectively.
+Also, most programming languages feature bitwise left and right shifting operators, usually denoted `<<` and `>>`, respectively, just to mention those here.

+TODO: explain example:

+0x00(~1): 0x000482B7: lui t0,0x48
+0x04(~1): 0x4F028293: addi t0,t0,1264
+0x08(~1): 0x00028193: addi gp,t0,0

+pc=0x10000: lui t0,0x48: |- t0=0x0 -> t0=0x48000
+pc=0x10004: addi t0,t0,1264: t0=294912(0x48000) |- t0=294912(0x48000) -> t0=296176(0x484F0)
+pc=0x10008: addi gp,t0,0: t0=296176(0x484F0) |- gp=0x0 -> gp=0x484F0

 #### Memory